 If our platform providers do not perform their obligations in accordance with our platform agreements, we could be adversely impacted.
 For example, in the past, some of these platform providers have been unavailable for short periods of time, unexpectedly changed their terms or conditions or experienced issues with their features that permit our players to purchase virtual items.
 If any of our third-party service providers is unable to process payments, even for a short period of time, our business could be harmed.
-These platforms and our third-party online payment service providers may also experience security breaches or other issues with their functionalities.
-In addition, if we violate, or a platform provider believes we have violated, its terms of service, policies, or standard publisher agreements (or if there is any change or deterioration in our relationship with any of these platform providers), that platform provider could limit or discontinue our access to the platform or we may be exposed to liability or litigation.
-For example, in August 2020, Epic Games attempted to bypass Apple and Google's payment systems for in-game purchases with an update that allowed users to make purchases directly against Apple and Google relating to, among other things, the 30% platform fee and anti-trust violations.
+These platform provider believes we have violated, its terms of service, policies, or standard publisher agreements (or if there is any change or deterioration in our relationship with any of these platform providers), that platform provider could limit or discontinue our access to the platform or we may be exposed to liability or litigation.
+For example, in August 2020, Epic Games attempted to bypass Apple and Google's payment systems for in-game purchases with an update that allowed users to make purchases directly through Epic Games in their game, Fortnite.
+Apple and Google promptly removed Fortnite from their respective app stores.
+In August 2020, Epic Games filed separate lawsuits against Apple and Google relating to, among other things, the 30% platform fee and anti-trust violations.
 In September 2020, Apple filed a counterclaim seeking injunctive relief to block the use of Epic Games' payment system and seeking monetary damages to recover funds made while the updated version of Fortnite was active.
 In September 2021, a court ruled that Apple must provide other payment options for in-app game purchases within a certain time, however, Apple is not required to allow Fortnite back on its app store.
 Both parties have appealed the ruling.
 In October 2021, Google filed a counterclaim seeking monetary damages from Epic Games for breach of contract.